 Many of my readers ask me the same question.
 Why is my Got2b Gel turning white when I apply my lace wig?
 Look no more sis.
 I have some easy tips that will help you get rid of the dreaded white goo and increase your hold.

 Do Not Use Your Hands When Applying the Gel

 I prefer not to use my hand because there are natural oils in our fingertips.
 I do not want anything destroying the integrity of the hold.
 Another reason I prefer not to use my finger tips is because sticky hands during the lace application can cause the lace to stick to your hand and lift after it’s been applied.
 Once the gel is tacky (sticky and almost dry) and you touch it, it instantly turns white.
 Instead, try using a makeup brush.

 Be Sure the Gel is Tacky and Not Wet When Applying

-Speaking of tacky, your gel needs to be tacky when you apply the lace.
+Speaking of tacky, your gel needs to become tacky when you apply the lace.
 If the gel is wet, it will seep through the lace prior to drying and be stuck to your head.
-I’m sure you’ve tried to comb out the “stuck” pieces.
+I’m sure you’ve tried to comb out the “stuck” pieces of hair.
 Lifting these strands of hair will cause the gel to flake and turn white.
-I prefer to blowdry mine on a cool setting.
+I prefer to blow dry my lace on a cool setting.
 For more details on this, checkout my previous blog post.

 How do I know when it’s tacky?